How to iterate over Scala lists with foreach and for

-There are a number of ways to iterate over a Scala List using the foreach method — which is available to Scala sequences like List, Array, ArrayBuffer, Vector, Seq, etc. — and the for comprehension, and I'll show a few of those approaches here.
+There are a number of ways to iterate over a Scala List using the foreach method — which is available to Scala sequences like List, Array, ArrayBuffer, Vector, Seq, etc. — and the for comprehension, and I'll show several of these solutions here.

 Iterating over Scala lists with ‘foreach’